MokshSharma2006/Linux-Audit-Tool/README.md

 ### Overview

-**Linux_Audit_Tool.sh** is an automated Bash script for comprehensive Linux security auditing, developed by Moksh Sharma.
+**Linux-Audit-Tool** is an automated Bash script for comprehensive Linux security auditing, developed by Moksh Sharma.
 The script is designed to quickly gather, organize, and report on a wide array of security-relevant system settings, user configurations, network exposures, and auditing frameworks.
 It produces a detailed plaintext report that can be used by system administrators and security professionals to identify and remediate common security issues.

 ### Key Features